-Førde Hospital New Psychiatric Unit
+Førde Hospital Psychiatric Unit

 Project information